pbouda/buildroot-qt-dev/README.md

 The following procedure will create a Buildroot environment that allows you to compile Qt applications for the platforms supported by Buildroot.
 It will also create a root filesystem for the target platform that contains a basic embedded Linux environment and the Qt libraries.
-If you want to use the root filesystem you will need a SD card.
-This repository contains an installation script for the Raspberry Pi partition layout that will copy the root filesystem to the SD card.
+If you want to use the root file system you will need a SD card.
+This repository contains an installation script for the Raspberry Pi partition layout that will copy the root file system to the SD card.
 It starts the Buildroot Linux system with an SSH daemon.
 This setup allows you to develop Qt applications with the Qt Creator on your host system and then deploy to the Raspberry.
-Developing Qt applications for the Raspberry never was easier!
+Developing Qt applications for the Raspberry has never been easier!

 * Buildroot project: http://buildroot.net/
 * Qt project: http://www.qt.io/